The post-5pm (and Junior) code is...

 The card itself is made from simple card.
 We suggest doing your best to keep it both dry and from blowing away.
 We’ve found many techniques for this over the years.
 A couple of suggestions are:

-1. Pop it in a small, clear, sealable bag and weigh it down with a fishing weight or pebble (placed inside).
+- Pop it in a small, clear, sealable bag and weigh it down with a fishing weight or pebble (placed inside).
+We will provide a bag this year!

 Signing-in: 5pm onwards